HackYourFuture/Assignments/1-JavaScript/Week4/README.md

    Time:        0.79 s, estimated 1 s
    ```

-4. Complete the function body as you see fit.
+4. Complete the function body to return the computed earnings as a formatted Euro amount.

 5. Run `npm test` again and check whether the second unit test now passes.
 If not, fix the problem and try again.